coin-workshop/coine-2024-auckland/postproceedings.md

 title: Post-Proceedings
 ---

-We invite authors of accepted and presented papers and the invited speaker to submit extended papers to a post-proceedings volume in [Springer COINE: International Workshop on Coordination, Organizations, Institutions, Norms, and Ethics for Governance of Multi-Agent Systems book series, LNAI](https://link.springer.com/conference/coin){:target="_blank"} scheduled to be published on early 2025.
+We invite authors of accepted and presented papers and the invited speaker to submit extended papers to a post-proceedings volume in [Springer COINE: International Workshop on Coordination, Organizations, Institutions, Norms, and Ethics for Governance of Multi-Agent Systems book series, LNAI](https://link.springer.com/conference/coin){:target="_blank"} scheduled to be published on 2024.
 Revised and extended papers will undergo a peer-review process before publication in the post-proceedings.

 <p align="center">
   <img src="assets/img/lnai-logo.png" />
 </p>

 ## Important Dates
-* Submission deadline: TBD
+* **Submission deadline: July 15, 2024 AOE**
-* Authors notification: TBD
+* Authors notification: August 15, 2024 AOE
-* Final version: TBD
+* Camera-ready version: September 15, 2024 AOE

 ## Format Instructions
 Submissions are **limited to 16 pages excluding references** formatted in **LaTeX or MS Word** according to the [Springer LNCS style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines){:target="_blank"}.
 Springer's LNCS proceedings LaTeX template is available in [Overleaf](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WsdHOy5uZpg){:target="_blank"}.